Assessments and Grading

 Student grades are meant to provide an accurate reflection of a student's learning with what they know based on grade level academic standards.

-Assessments
+Assessments and Tests

 - Testing Purpose